Sign In / Sign Out

 Principles and History of Journalism, JMC 110

 Under Callahan’s leadership, the Cronkite School has transformed into a national journalism leader known for its focus on multimedia journalism, innovation and entrepreneurship, intensive professional experiences and partnerships with news outlets.
 Cronkite has become a leader in providing news content to local, regional and national news organizations as well as directly to consumers through a series of innovative programs on all platforms.
-The school has been the centerpiece of recent articles about U.S. journalism education in The New York Times and The Times of London.
+The school has been the centerpiece of articles about U.S. journalism education in The New York Times, The Times of London and USA Today.

-Over the past six years, Callahan has brought to the Cronkite School the Donald W. Reynolds National Center for Business Journalism, the Carnegie-Knight News21 digital journalism initiative, the Society of American Business Editors and Writers and the Hubert H. Humphrey Fellowship program for international journalists.
+Over the past decade, Callahan has brought to the Cronkite School the Donald W. Reynolds National Center for Business Journalism, the Carnegie-Knight News21 digital journalism initiative, the Society of American Business Editors and Writers and the Hubert H. Humphrey Fellowship program for international journalists.

-Callahan also created new programs and partnerships with news media partners, including The Arizona Republic, ABC News, the Village Voice, Meredith Corp., the Milwaukee Journal Sentinel, msnbc.com, the Center for Public Integrity and The Washington Post.
+Callahan also created new programs and partnerships with partners, including The Arizona Republic, ABC News, Meredith Corp., msnbc.com, the Center for Public Integrity and The Washington Post.

 Under his leadership, the faculty has nearly doubled in size.
-New faculty members include former Washington Post Executive Editor Leonard Downie Jr. in addition to digital media leaders.
-He also led the planning for the Cronkite School’s $71 million state-of-the art home on a new campus in downtown Phoenix and raised $35 million from foundations, corporations and individual donors.
+New faculty members include former Washington Post Executive Editor Leonard Downie Jr., three Pulitzer Prize winners, and leaders in journalism and strategic communications.
+He also led the planning for the Cronkite School’s $71 million state-of-the art home on a new campus in downtown Phoenix and raised $60 million from foundations, corporations and individual donors.

-Over the past six years, Cronkite students have had the nation’s best record in the major intercollegiate journalism competitions – the Hearst Awards and the Society of Professional Journalists’ Mark of Excellence Awards – and have won consecutive Robert F. Kennedy Journalism Awards.
+Over the past decade, Cronkite students have the nation’s best record in the major intercollegiate journalism competitions – the Hearst Awards and the Society of Professional Journalists’ Mark of Excellence Awards – and three Robert F. Kennedy Journalism Awards, an Alfred I. duPont-Columbia University Award and two Emmys.

 Callahan is the author of “A Journalist's Guide to the Internet,” now in its third edition.
 In 2004, he led a joint study by Maryland and UNITY: Journalists of Color Inc. that explored the lack of racial diversity in the Washington press corps.
 Before entering journalism education, Callahan was a correspondent for The Associated Press in Washington and New England.
 He holds a master’s degree in public administration from Harvard University’s John F. Kennedy School of Government and a bachelor’s degree in journalism from Boston University’s College of Communication.

-He lives in Scottsdale with his wife, Jeanmarie, vice president of human capital at Cole Real Estate Investments, and their sons, Cody and Casey.
+He lives in Scottsdale with his wife, Jeanmarie, vice president of human capital at Matrix Medical Network, and their sons, Cody, who work works for the Arizona Diamondbacks in baseball analytics, and Casey, a student at ASU.